 Before proceeding, mention should be made on the exposition.
-The phenomena analyzed in this paper are fundamentally nonlinear and dynamic in nature.
+The phenomena analyzed in this paper, endogenous cycles and intermittency, are fundamentally nonlinear and dynamic in nature.
 The main challenge is to keep the dimensionality of the dynamical system down to make a global analysis of nonlinear dynamics possible.
-We have also made efforts to minimize the number of the steps needed to derive the equilibrium condition and to reduce the notational and algebraic burden to the reader, because presenting nonlinear dynamics is inevitably long and intricate.
+We have also made efforts to minimize the number of the steps needed to derive the nonlinear maps that govern the equilibrium trajectory, and to reduce the notational and algebraic burden to the reader, because presenting nonlinear dynamics is inevitably long and intricate.
 Whenever specification decisions had to be made, the choice was made for the sake of brevity and simplicity and for the ease and clarity of presentation, even at the risk of giving false impressions that the results were special or empirically implausible.
-To offset such risk, "Remarks" are provided throughout the paper to discuss how the results would carry over under alternative specifications, and how various variables and assumptions can be given alternative interpretations without affecting the formal analysis, even though they would sometimes change empirical implications of the models.
+To offset such risk, "Remarks" are provided throughout the paper to discuss how the results would carry over under alternative specifications, and how various caused by shocks, instead of reversing it.
+In any case, in all of their models, the steady state is stable and any fluctuations will dissipate in the absence of exogenous shocks.